nock/nock/README.md

 This means that you can intercept 2 or more calls to the same URL and return different things on each of them.
 It also means that you must setup one interceptor for each request you are going to have, otherwise nock will throw an error because that URL was not present in the interceptor list.

-## Specifying domain
+## Specifying hostname

-The request domain can be a string or a RegExp
+The request hostname can be a string or a RegExp.

 ```js
 var scope = nock('http://www.example.com')